 A popular game that can be played during the summer months is the good old fashion Water Balloon Toss.

-The object of the game is to toss a balloon filled with water and then toss it to your partner and not letting it pop.
+The object of the game is to toss a balloon filled with water and then toss it to your partner and not let it pop.

 Every time that you successfully toss the balloon you will then need to take a step back and then toss again.